BloodCharry/scraper-of-various-goods-for-cars-from-novregia/README.md

 At the end of the script, a message is displayed that the process has been completed successfully and the data tables are saved in the specified directory.

-I do not debug the code in open access, this is my job, sorry).
+the script was not really mine, and was not working, so do not judge for the approach of correction for performance) a lot of crutches)